Activities & Events

 Meadowlarks Holiday Concert

-Both groups were rewarded on December 11 when the group, supplemented by several talented instrumental musicians, entertained an audience that overflowed out of the Mt.
+In December 2019 the group, supplemented by several talented instrumental musicians, entertained an audience that overflowed out of the Mt.
 Ashland Room and into a separate gallery set up in front of the Lobby Fireplace with a remote video screen so that no one need miss a note or expression from the performance.

 Works selected by director Harriet Berman included classic selections in Latin from religious traditions, standard English and American holiday songs, and culminated in a series of carols in which the audience was encouraged to participate.